Skip to content

 Example (getById):

-// Assume querying a user with ID 1
+// Assume you want to query a user with ID 1

 User user = userService.getById(1); // Call getById method